damiwee/PetFinder.my-Adoption-Prediction-Machine-Learning-Project/README.md

 The goal of this project is to develop a machine learning model that can predict whether a pet listed on PetFinder.my will be adopted or not.
 This can be valuable for animal shelters and rescue organizations to optimize their adoption strategies.

 ## Dataset

-Describe the dataset you used for this project.
-Include details like:

 * Source of the data (https://www.kaggle.com/c/petfinder-adoption-prediction/data)

 **Data Fields:**